nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. The system should be usable by a novice and does not require prior training.
 5. Data that is to be deleted from the system is removed completely and not stored elsewhere.
-6. The project is expected to adhere to the breadth-first iterative development.
-7. Each command should take at most 10 seconds to executed.
+6. Each command should take at most 10 seconds to executed.

 ### Glossary